Mary Mother of GOD

 The story of Justus and Pastor is mentioned in the film The Others.

-500 St. James the Syrian recluse in Mesopotamia where he was greatly revered for his penitential practices/ miracles
+500 St. James the Syrian recluse in Mesopotamia where he was greatly revered for his penitential practices miracles.

 Amidæ, in Mesopotámia, sancti Jacóbi Eremítæ, miráculis clari.